MartinPSDev/BruteXSS/README.md

-# :warning: This project has been discontinued. :warning:
+# :warning: The original project is no longer maintained.
+For this reason, this fork was created to keep it alive and the Bug Bounty community can continue to use it. :warning:

 # BruteXSS